ag-sanjjeev/HTML-Canvas-Reference/docs/moving-lines.md

-# &#9873; Drawing Lines:
+# &#9873; Moving Lines:

-This will give you basic idea about creating lines in HTML canvas
+This will give you basic idea about move the lines created in HTML canvas

 ## Steps involved:

-- Drawing lines should starts with `beginPath()` method.
-- It gives ability to draw lines with help of two methods.
-- First, we need to set starting point of line using this `moveTo(x, y)` method.
-- Second, Stroked by `stroke()` method.
-- Third, we need to set ending point of line using this `lineTo(x + length, y + length)` method.
-- Both accept x and y co-ordinates.
+- Moving lines can be possible by clearing old frame and drawing new frame on certain time interval.
+- For clearing old frame by using this `clearRect(0, 0, canvaswidth, canvasheight)`
-- Finally, We should close the drawing path by `closePath()` method.
+- Re-drawing the frame by re-calling the drawing logics.
+- To request this continuesly using `requestAnimationFrame(callback)`.
+- For effective use of re-calling, avoid setInterval or any other loops.

 > HTML Code: